 For those who don’t know about IBM, here is a short introduction to it.

 IBM or International Business Machine Corporation is the oldest and largest company in the world.
-It is the world’s best company that manufactures computers and their parts, other basic parts of electrical appliances.
-It began its journey as a computing services provider in 1800.

 As on today, it is the best global technology company that offers hardware, software, and cloud-based applications for both business and scientific research.